mediasp/hold/README.md

     > book.author
      => #<Author:0x1018d6f10 lazy, @values={:title=>"foo", :fave_breakfast_cereal=>nil, :id=>1}>

 Note: with this approach, you have to set the target_repo on the BookRepository's author property mapper, so that it knows how to load authors.
-Doing this wiring up gets a bit clunky if you have more than a handful of interconnected repositories; the good news is that Persistence::IdentitySetRepository supports the use of the Wirer dependency injection library to do all the wiring-up in these cases, see the section later on.
+Doing this wiring up gets a bit clunky if you have more than a handful of interconnected repositories; the good news is that Hold::IdentitySetRepository supports the use of the Wirer dependency injection library to do all the wiring-up in these cases, see the section later on.

 There are some options: as with map_column you can override the name of the database column used for the foreign key: